-Going concern
+Goina concern

 As of 31 December 2022, the Group had cash and cash equivalents of US\$186.2m.
-Considering the Group's financial position as of 31 December 2022 and its principal risks and opportunities, a going concern analysis has been prepared for the twelve-month period from the date of signing the consolidated financial statements (the going concern period) utilising realistic scenarios and applying a severe but plausible downside scenario.
+Considering the Group's financial position as of 31 December 2022 and its principal risks and opportunities, a going concern analysis has been prepared for the twelve-month period from the date of signing the consolidated financial statements (the going concern period) utilising realistic scenarios and applying severe but plausible downside scenarios.

-The Directors' assessment of the Group's ability to continue to adopt the going concern basis of accounting included:
+The Directors' assessment of the Group's ability to continue to adopt the going concern basis of accounting is based on a review of the base case scenario, including the going concern period, ensuring that any relevant post-year end events have been factored into the Directors' forecasts